jessepav/lacygoill-wiki-backup/floating_point/representation.md

 Representation of large numbers.

 ###
-## Why is our current number system called positional?
+## Why is our current numeral system called positional?

 The interpretation of a symbol depends on its position.